-Positioned above the legendary GTI in Volkswagen's Golf model range, the latest Golf R sticks with an all-wheel-drive configuration and a turbocharged, four-cylinder engine, but brings more power and drivetrain capability to the table.
+Positioned above the iconic GTI in Volkswagen's Golf model range, the latest Golf R sticks with an all-wheel-drive configuration and a turbocharged, four-cylinder engine, but brings more power and drivetrain capability to the table.
 Though still not the quickest or most performance-focused car in its class, the Golf R boasts tight handling, a smooth-shifting transmission and a well-trimmed interior.

 The Golf R features a turbocharged, 2.0-liter inline-four making 292 horsepower and 280lb-ft of torque.
 For the first time, Volkswagen is offering the Golf R with both manual and dual-clutch transmissions in the United States.